tom-osborne/tom-osborne/README.md

 # About me
 My name is Tom, but friends call me Stan (it's a nickname that stuck!).
 I am a Mechanical Engineer from the UK.
 I enjoy gaming and programming in my spare time.

-# FiveM & QBCore
-I have been using and working with FiveM as a hobby since the summer of 2021 and in particular with QBCore since the start of 2022.
-In May of 2022, I joined the QBCore development team, where I develop the framework resources and provide support for the framework users.

 **QBCore Links:** [Discord](https://discord.gg/qbcore) | [Documentation](https://docs.qbcore.org/qbcore-documentation/) | [GitHub](https://github.com/qbcore-framework)

 ## Support me!